walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 <td>
 <p><a href="https://github.com/walbourn/directx-sdk-samples/tree/master/XInput">XInput Samples</a> (Win32)</p>
 <p>XInputGame can be found <a href="https://github.com/walbourn/directx-sdk-legacy-samples/tree/main/XInput">here.</a></p>
-<p>XInput 1.4 is only supported on Windows 8.x.
-XInput 1.3 is only available in the DirectX SDK.
+<p>XInput 1.4 is supported on Windows 8.x and Windows 10.
 XInput 9.1.0 is in all versions of Windows since Windows Vista.</p>
 <p>See <a href="https://walbourn.github.io/xinput-and-windows-8/">XINPUT and Windows 8</a> for more information.</p>
 </td>
 </tr>